 - For exhibition: DCP (if we love your film, we will find a way to screen it!)

 Before you share your film with us, we ask that you read the following explanation of our screening process and submission requirements.
 In light of the global pandemic, please bear in mind that our plans are currently in flux and some of our policies may need to adjust.
 As definitive decisions are made about the shape the festival will take, we will update the following accordingly.

 Shorts, Features, and Everything In-Between: Each year we screen around 40 feature-length projects and 25 short-form works.
 We are very open to films whose running times do not conform to traditional distinctions of “feature” and “short.”

 Filmmaker Attendance: Be advised that we require filmmaker attendance for feature-length selections, for which we provide airfare and hospitality and an appearance stipend from our Pay the Artists!
 Fund.

 Screening Process and Submission Fees: We hope we’ve given you a good sense of our mission as a programming team.
 If you’re still interested in submitting, this is how our system works.

 We charge a submission fee.
-As rewarding as the screening process often is for our team, it it nonetheless requires significant time and expense to undertake.
-Your submission fee makes it possible for us to fully consider every film, and pays for the process outlined below.:
+As rewarding as the screening process often is for our team, it nonetheless requires significant time and expense to undertake.
+Your submission fee makes it possible for us to fully consider every film, and pays for the process outlined below.